Home » Conditions » Intimate area » Vaginal laxity

 Yes, Kegel exercises—which involve contracting and releasing the pelvic floor muscles—can help strengthen these muscles and improve vaginal tone.

-Yes, vaginal laxity may worsen over time, especially in the presence of contributing factors such as multiple childbirths, aging, or intense physical strain.
+If left untreated, vaginal laxity can worsen over time, especially in the presence of aggravating factors such as multiple childbirths, aging or intense physical exertion.

-Yes, menopause can contribute to vaginal laxity due to the drop in estrogen levels, leading to thinning and decreased elasticity of vaginal tissues.
+Yes, menopause can contribute to vaginal laxity due to decreased estrogen levels, which leads to thinning and loss of elasticity of vaginal tissues.

-To choose a doctor in Geneva for vaginal laser treatment, it is recommended to consult specialists in gynecology or aesthetic medicine with proven experience in this field.
+To choose a physician in Geneva for vaginal laser treatment, it is recommended to consult doctors with proven experience in this field.